 - For a power between 36 and 100kWp: 80€ per kWp

-In addition, the installations, if they are connected to the network, and that they present a power lower or equal to 3kWp, can benefit from the reduced VAT rate to 10% instead of 20%.
+In addition, if they are connected to the grid and have a capacity of 3kWp or less, these installations can benefit from the reduced VAT rate of 10% instead of 20%.

 How to install a self-consumption kit?

-There are two options which are the stand-alone installation.
-You have technical skills and you feel able to think about the photovoltaic technology so that your installation is well thought out and works properly.
-Then install your panels yourself, you are never better served than by yourself.
+There are two options: stand-alone installation.
+If you're technically proficient and feel you can think your way around photovoltaic technology to ensure that your installation is well thought-out and works properly.
+Then install your panels yourself - you're never better served than by yourself.

-However, if the orientation of the panels, the power to choose, the wiring, or even the use of a string inverter or micro-inverters seems like a complex challenge, then it may be best for you to opt for a team of seasoned pros who have already done the same at your neighbors' or friends' homes.
+However, if the orientation of the panels, the wattage to choose, the wiring, or even the use of a string inverter or microinverters seems like a complex challenge, then you may be better off opting for a team of seasoned pros who have already done the same at your neighbors' or friends' homes.

-In most cases, they can even take care of the administrative procedures for government aid.
+In most cases, they can even take care of the paperwork for government grants.

 Reda holds a PhD in finance and specializes in renewable energy economics.
 He combines financial expertise with an interest in sustainability, writing not only on the financing of green projects, but also on more general topics and frequently asked questions in this field.